-What Do Staff Job Titles Signify on the Organization Chart?
+What Do Job Titles Signify on the Organization Chart?

 Job titles are the official names or designations for the title of what you would call an employee who is performing a specific job.
-Job titles designate a specific role, in a specific job, that has a particular status.
-Each job functions at a particular level in the hierarchy of an organization on the company's organizational chart.
+Job titles designate a particular role, in one specific position, that has a specific status.
+Each job function at a specific level in the hierarchy of an organization on the company's organizational chart.

 What Job Titles Designate